alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/07-cache-logger.md

 :::info Usage scope

-Fully
+Fully customizable.

 :::

 In order to facilitate debugging when using the interface cache, when the request hits the cache without sending a network request, the hit cache information will be printed on the console by default, which can solve some confusion when using the cache.

-If you don't want to print cache information or custom control print cache information in some cases (such as production environment), you can also close it.
+If you don't want to print cache information, or want to control it in certain cases (such as a production environment), you can also turn it off.

 ## Close cache logger printing